rjpeterson/rjpeterson.github.io/_works/bikebike.md

   <em>Images by Brian O'Doherty and Michael Providenti</em>
 </div>

-My responsibilities during the conference organizing were:
+My responsibilities during the conference organizing included:

 - Find ~100 local residents who were willing to host conference attendees in their homes for up to four days
 - Assess surveys filled out by hosts and guests and identify good matches as well as potential conflicts to ensure safe spaces for all guests
 - Connect guests with hosts and moderate race, gender and interpersonal issues as they occur in real-time
 - Building and managing a fleet of >100 loaner bikes for conference guests

+### Tools Used:
+* Google Forms
+* Microsoft Excel
+* Email Listserve
+* Blameless Post-Mortems

+### Skills Developed:
+* Interpersonal Management
+* Clear Communication
+* Social Issue Awareness
+* Bicycle Mechanics
+* Conflict Resolution

 > Bike!Bike! is an international, annual gathering organized by and for community bicycle projects.
 The conference is a space for participants from shops and related advocacy groups to converge in a different city each year over a 4 day period to have workshops and strengthen our social network.
 >